-The accompanying consolidated financial statements include the accounts of Cemtrex, Inc. and its wholly subsidiary Griffin Filters, LLC (collectively the "Company").
+The accompanying consolidated financial statements include the accounts of Cemtrex, Inc. and its wholly subsidiaries Griffin Filters, LLC and Cemtrex India Pvt.
+Ltd., (collectively the "Company").
 All significant inter-company accounts and transactions have been eliminated in consolidation.

 The acquisition of Griffin Filters, LLC by Cemtrex, Inc. was treated as a business combination due to the fact that the acquired entity and purchased entity were owned by the same individual.
-Therefore, these consolidated financial statements have been retrospectively adjusted for all periods presented.